 Step 4: Participant installs equipment

-Participant may move forward with the installation.
+After we verify that the project is scoped appropriately, you may move forward with the installation.
 It is necessary for the licensed professional or CEM to be aware of all program and installation requirements prior to performing the installation.

 Step 5: Participant submits final application